 Welcome to the Whitley Bay Film Festival!

-The Whitley Bay Film Festival is now in it’s fifth year and celebrates film, media and art in unique locations around North Tyneside and beyond…
+The Whitley Bay Film Festival is now in it’s sixth year and celebrates film, media and art in unique locations around North Tyneside and beyond…

 The festival takes place in August in Whitley Bay with additional one off screening events throughout the year, screening classic features, independent films, local films, artist moving image installations, in interesting locations.

 Our screenings are themed events creating a unique experience for visitors.
 Previous events have included – Jaws screened on the beach, The Fog at St Mary’s Lighthouse, Dawn of the Dead in the Park View Shopping centre and has featured some memorable experiences such as Amber Film’s Glassworks screened in the Spanish City Dome alongside a live soundtrack created by Brendan Murphy’s glass orchestra Muhaha, Laurel and Hardy at The Grand Hotel Tynemouth celebrating their 1932 visit there.
 We’ve also had some amazing guests!
 In 2012 our patron Ian La Frenais visited the festival for a special screening of ‘Across the Universe’ and Q & A session hosted by media and music historian Chris Phipps, in 2013 writer Ray Connelly (That’ll be the Day) attended.
 In 2014 we welcomed Quadrophenia director Franc Roddam, director of The Beatles Anthology Geoff Wonfor and TV producer Chris Cowey.